1Q Fund Review: Pain makes a comeback

 Brace yourself before checking how your funds performed in the first quarter, which officially ends Saturday.
 Many likely lost money.

 After a years-long stretch when most mutual funds and exchange-traded funds powered higher quarter after quarter, investors are rediscovering the pain of volatility.
-The vast majority of funds are on track to close the first quarter with losses after a rocky few weeks wiped out what had been the stock market's best start to a year in decades.
+The vast majority of funds have turned in losses for the first quarter after a rocky few weeks wiped out what had been the stock market's best start to a year in decades.

-Fewer than a quarter of all mutual funds have delivered positive returns this year as of Tuesday's close, according to data from Morningstar.
+Less than 30 percent of all mutual funds delivered positive returns, according to data from Morningstar.
 Last year 97 percent of all funds made money.

 Worries about rising inflation and the possibility of a more aggressive Federal Reserve initially threw the market off its long ride higher in February.
 In March, fear that the world's biggest economies were headed for a damaging trade war did further damage to fund performance.

-The largest mutual fund by assets lost 1.7 percent for the quarter as of Tuesday, for example.
-If it's still down when the quarter ends, it would be the first quarterly loss for Vanguard's Total Stock Market Index fund in two and a half years.
+The largest mutual fund by assets lost 0.6 percent for the quarter, for example.
+It's the first quarterly loss for Vanguard's Total Stock Market Index fund in two and a half years.

 What's made the market's recent troubles even more unsettling is that the parts of investors' portfolios that are supposed to be the safest have also been hit.

 Bond funds have struggled, for example.
-The largest bond fund by assets, Vanguard's Total Bond Market Index fund, has lost 1.7 percent in the quarter, as of Tuesday's close.
+The largest bond fund by assets, Vanguard's Total Bond Market Index fund, has lost 1.5 percent in the quarter.

 Bond funds are usually a comforting cushion for investors when stocks falter.
 Eight of the last 10 times that Vanguard's behemoth stock fund has turned in a quarterly loss, the Vanguard Total Bond Market Index fund has offered positive returns.